compound-finance/comet/certora/README.md

     withdraw(asset, amount)

     {
-        b - tokenBalanceOf(asset, currentContract) = amount
+        b - tokenBalanceOf(asset, currentContract) == amount
     }

 ```
 17. **Additivity of withdraw** ✔️*
-Splitting a withdraw to two step result in the same outcome
+Performing two distinct withdrawals must result in the same outcome as performing a single withdrawal for the same total amount
 ```
     {